lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 transfers that have not been spent are lost when proceeding to the next phase.
 These effects are:

-- Spend 1 transfer: move one blood counter from her pool to a vampire in her uncontrolled region
+- **Spend 1 transfer**: move one blood counter from her pool to a vampire in her uncontrolled region
-- Spend 2 transfers: move one blood counter from a vampire in her uncontrolled region to her pool
+- **Spend 2 transfers**: move one blood counter from a vampire in her uncontrolled region to her pool
-- Spend 4 transfers and pay 1 pool: draw a crypt card.
+- **Spend 4 transfers and pay 1 pool**: draw a crypt card.
-- Spend 4 transfers and pay 1 pool: merge a base and an advanced version of a vampire.
+- **Spend 4 transfers and pay 1 pool**: merge a base and an advanced version of a vampire.

 Some cards allow spending transfers to produce other effects.
 Some cards also grant additional transfers.
 At any time during this phase, if a vampire has at